Reference

 confluence-cli comment delete

 Delete a comment by its content ID.
-Deletion requires --yes, or an interactive confirmation when stdin is a terminal.
+Pass several IDs to delete them in one run, or a single '-' to read newline-separated IDs from stdin.
+Deletion requires --yes (or an interactive confirmation when stdin is a terminal); --yes applies to the whole batch.

 Options